AparnaAgrawal02/Code-mix/README.md

  CodeMix, multilingual, fine-tuning, synthetic ,Real,Transformers

 ## Qualitative Analysis
- • Example of nearest neighbours:
+ ### Example of nearest neighbours:
  – aur, and: similarity=0.9570194482803345
  – of, ki: similarity=0.7434549927711487
- • Eample of synthetic sentence:
+ ### Eample of synthetic sentence:
  • en: ”Okay just calm down, we’ll get to the bottom of this.”,
  cm: ”Okay just shAMta ho ham ’ll get to the bottom of this.

 ##  Sample
- – Input’s Text
+ ### Input’s Text
     sister will eat green mango today
- – codemix (True Value)
+ ### codemix (True Value)
     Didi aaj hare rang ke aam khaengi
- – mt5 on PHNC dataset
+ ### mt5 on PHNC dataset
     bhai green mango peene ke saath kharab
- – mt5 on synthetic data
+ ### mt5 on synthetic data
     agararikaghose bhU.Nge will eat green mAta Aja the hindu
- – mt5(curriculum training)
+ ### mt5(curriculum training)
     behen aaj hare mango pee jaate hai the hindu
  we can clearly see the improvement in curriculum training

  ## How to run?
   python mt5_inference.py --model "checkpoint" --text
-  Sample
-  python mt5_inference.py --model ../../../nlp_project_models/mt5/mt5_curriculum --text "do not cry   this much  ,i am your sister"
- *** Input's Text ***
- do not cry this much  ,i am your sister
- *** codemix (Generated Text) ***
- aisa nahi aaya, i am ur behen